umbraco/rfcs/cms/0027-the-future-of-search.md

 The resulting index data is listed in the table below.

-Note that "system fields" (like document name and creation date) are included with a special "_umb_" prefix.
+Note that "system fields" (like document name and creation date) are included here with an "umb_" prefix.
 The final prefix is yet to be decided, but there _will_ be a prefix to tell system fields apart from regular document properties.

 <table>
 <tr>